barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 Because this is a hack don't worry about faking data or mocking stuff to some point.
 That is ok if you need it to show a smooth pitch (not if your product is not ready or even developed).

-For example data for a heat map of cars, that would cost you to much time to generate can be faked.
+For example data for a heat map of cars, that would cost you too much time to generate can be faked.
 But please don't show a mock-off of your project, because nothing works at all.

 ### Can my work profit from participating?